Category Archives: Projects

 A 230v/24v – (3.75A Max Output) Toroidal transformer is used to supply the operating voltage to the Hunter valves via the 4 channel Sonoff.

 Front panel label, LED lights are from AliExpress, the ‘Pump Running’ LED is switched via a AC current sensing relay with the light only being illuminated when a pre-configured load is being drawn.
-This gives confidence that the pump is actually running, rather than simply powered up.
+This gives confidence that the pump is actually consuming power and running, rather than simply powered up.

-The above is the amended version of the irrigation controller front panel, I use Visio to make the image to scale and print to A4 80gm paper, this is then covered in a self-adhesive transparent book covering affixed to the enclosure with double sided tape.
+To make the panel overlay I use Visio to make the image to scale and print to A4 80gm paper, this is then covered in a self-adhesive transparent book covering affixed to the enclosure with double sided tape.

 Planter/Pot Irrigation